AdaptiveBS/dynamics365smb-docs/business-central/adaptive/receiving-log-entry.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Receiving Log**, and then choose the related link.
 2. On the **Receiving Log** page, click on the next empty row.
 In the **Receive From** field, choose **Vendor** or **Customer**.
 3. In the **Receive From Code** field, enter the Vendor or Customer Code. (list will be different based on if you choose Vendor or Customer)
-4. The **Description** field will auto populate from the selected Vendor or Customer Code.
+4. The **Description** field will auto populate from the selected Vendor or Customer Name.
 5. In the **External Document No.** field, enter your reference number.
-(Example - vendor invoice number)
+(Example - vendor invoice number packing list number or memo number)
 6. In the **Total Amount** field, enter an amount.
-7. In the **Total Quantity** field, enter a quantity.
+7. In the **Total Quantity** field, enter a quantity( not manditory field).
 8. In the **Receiver Comment** field, record a comment if needed.
 9. On the **FactBox** pane, under **Attachments** click on import and attach the corresponding document that goes with this entry.